schil227/FantasticAdventuresOfDizzyFair/README.md

 This change is worth the patch alone.
 A large portion of the game take place in spider-infested tree labyrinth, and it's easily one of the most frustrating parts of the game.
 This change means that if a spider is going up, it's going up.
 It's not going to switch and drop halfway through, no, it's just going up.
 All the way up.
 And that's wonderful.

-In addition, spider damage was reduced by about 2/3rds, meaning it takes roughly 13 hits from the spider to kill Dizzy, as opposed to the usual 5.
+In addition, spider damage was reduced by 1/2 (from 20 points to 10), meaning it takes 10 hits from the spider to kill Dizzy, as opposed to the usual 5.

 **Birds: Reduced damage and removed switchbacks**
 | <p style="text-align: center;">Base Game</p> | <p style="text-align: center;">Fair Edition </p> |